segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/azure-setup.md

 5. Navigate to **Connections > Sources** and select the **Reverse ETL** tab.
 6. Click **+ Add Reverse ETL source**.
 7. Select **Azure** and click **Add Source**.
-8. Enter the configuration settings for you Azure source based on the information from Step 3.
+8. Enter the configuration settings for your Azure source based on the information from Step 3.
     * Hostname:
         * Use `xxxxxxx.sql.azuresynapse.net` if you’re connecting to a dedicated SQL pool in Synapse workspace.
         * Use `xxxxxxx.database.windows.net` if you’re connecting to a dedicated SQL pool (formerly SQL DW)